-Marijuana, which can also be called weed, pot, dope, or cannabis, is the dried flowers and leaves of the cannabis plant.
+Cannabis, which can also be called weed, pot, or dope, is the dried flowers and leaves of the cannabis plant.
 It contains mind-altering (e.g., psychoactive) compounds like tetrahydrocannabinol, or THC, as well as other active compounds like cannabidiol, or CBD, that are not mind-altering.1

-The National Institute for Drug Abuse lists some common effects of marijuana use:
+The National Institute for Drug Abuse lists some common effects of cannabis use:

 Short-term effects (while using or right after using)